How does cricket scoring work?

 2. Wickets: Getting Players Out

-- Having the stumps knocked down by the bowler
+- Stumps knocked down by the bowler

-- Being run out while attempting to score
+- Run out while trying to score

 3. Overs: The Time Units